-- The participant shall be involuntarily disenrolled from the Personal Choice Program if they lose either Medicaid financial eligibility or level of care eligibility. - 2.
+- 1. The participant shall be involuntarily disenrolled from the Personal Choice Program if they lose either Medicaid financial eligibility or level of care eligibility. - 2.
 Involuntary disenrollment may also occur when: - a.
-The participant or representative is unable to self-direct care and provide oversight of the PCA and spending plan. - A representative proves incapable of acting in the best interest of the participant, can no longer assist the participant, and no replacement is available. - c.
-The participant or representative fails to comply with legal/financial obligations as an employer of domestic workers and/or is unwilling to participate in advisement training or training to remedy noncompliance. - d.
+The participant or representative is unable to self-direct care and provide oversight of the PCA and spending plan. - b.
+A representative proves incapable of acting in the best interest of the participant, can no longer assist the participant, and no replacement is available. - c.
+The participant or representative fails to comply with legal/financial obligations as an employer of domestic workers and/or is unwilling

+- to participate in advisement training or training to remedy noncompliance. - d.
 The participant or representative fails to maintain a safe working environment for PCAs. - e.
 The participant or representative is unable to manage the monthly budget as evidenced by: repeatedly submitting time sheets for unauthorized budgeted amount of care; underutilizing the monthly budget, which results in inadequate services; and/or continuing attempts to spend budget funds on non-allowable goods and services. - f.
 The participant's health and well-being is not maintained through the actions and/or inactions of the participant or representative. - g.
 EOHHS receives a substantiated critical incident report involving the participant that cannot otherwise be remediated. - h.
-The participant or representative refuses to cooperate with minimum program oversight activities, even when staff has made efforts to accommodate the participant. - i.
-The participant or representative fails to pay the amount determined in the post eligibility treatment of income, as described

-- Subchapter 00 Part 8 of this Chapter, Post-Eligibility Treatment of Income, to the fiscal agency. - There is evidence that Medicaid funds were used improperly or illegally according to local, State or Federal Regulations. - No Conflict-Free Case Management Agency is able to provide proper service, such as the inability to meet repeated requests for services, satisfy participant needs, and/or provide the individual with a quality working relationship. - I. The participant or representative fails to notify both the Conflict-Free Case Management Agency and the Fiscal Intermediary of any change of address and/or telephone number within ten (10) days of the change. - When a Medicaid-eligible participant is involuntarily disenrolled from athe Personal Choice Self-Directed Program, the participant is referred to EOHHS or BHDDH to explore other available options. - 24.
-EOHHS shall notify the participant in writing that they intend to remove the participant from their Self-DirectedPersonal Choice Program, the reason for disenrollment, and shall inform the participant that services will-may be provided through Medicaid long-term care via a home health agency. - The participant shall be involuntarily disenrolled from the Self-Directed Program if they lose either Medicaid financial eligibility or level of care eligibility. - C. Voluntary Disenrollment - PThe participant or representative may request discharge from a Self-Directed the Personal Choice Program with a thirty (30) day written notice to the Conflict-Free Service Advisement Agency Case Management Agency and Fiscal Intermediary. - A participant's representative must provide both the Conflict-Free Service Advisement Agency Case Management Agency and Fiscal Intermediary with a thirty (30) day written notice stating they are no longer able to provide representative services. - D. Disenrollment Appeal - The Conflict-Free Service Advisement Agency Case Management Agency and the Fiscal Intermediary Agency shall inform the participant in writing of an involuntary disenrollment with the reason and provides the participant with a Medicaid appeal procedure and request forms.
+The participant or representative refuses to cooperate with minimum program oversight activities, even when staff has made efforts to accommodate the participant. - The participant or representative fails to pay the amount determined in the post eligibility treatment of income, as described Subchapter 00 Part 8 of this Chapter, Post-Eligibility Treatment of Income, to the fiscal agency. - j.
+There is evidence that Medicaid funds were used improperly or illegally according to local, State or Federal Regulations. - k.
+No Conflict-Free Case Management Agency is able to provide proper service, such as the inability to meet repeated requests for services, satisfy participant needs, and/or provide the individual with a quality working relationship. - I. The participant or representative fails to notify both the Conflict-Free Case Management Agency and the Fiscal Intermediary of any change of address and/or telephone number within ten (10) days of the change. - 3.
+When a Medicaid-eligible participant is involuntarily disenrolled from the Personal Choice Program, the participant is referred to EOHHS or BHDDH to explore other available options. - 4.
+EOHHS shall notify the participant in writing that they intend to remove the participant from the Personal Choice Program, the reason for

+- disenrollment, and shall inform the participant that services may be provided through Medicaid long-term care via a home health agency. - 5.
+Disenrollment is determined by the Conflict-Free Case Management Agency, and confirmed by EOHHS, based on an assessment in conjunction with the policies and procedures of that Agency, and/or the receipt of information from the Fiscal Intermediary or EOHHS.